 The new UPV ID card is called the university smart card (TUI) and identifies cardholders as members of the university community.
-It is beige in colour and contains user data, a photograph, the relation with the institution (that is, if the holder is a student, PDI, PAS) and its validity.
+It is green o beige colour and contains user data, a photograph, the relation with the institution (that is, if the holder is a student, PDI, PAS) and its validity.
 Furthermore, there is space for a signature at the back of the card.

 The UPV also prints another ID document called the in-house card, which is red in colour and is fitted with proximity technology and a barcode.
 This ID document is only issued to persons linked to the UPV for a short period of time.

 The Accreditations Office (which is part of the Communications Department) is the administrative body in charge of coordinating the issuance of UPV cards.
 However, there are a number of UPV bodies that attend to and process applications from different categories.